US loses to Sweden on penalty kicks in earliest Women's World Cup exit ever

+It is the earliest exit in tournament history for the United States, four-time winners of the World Cup.

+“I mean, this is like a sick joke.
+For me personally, this is like dark comedy that I missed a penalty,” Rapinoe said as she blinked back tears.
+“This is the balance to the beautiful side of the game.
+I think it can be cruel.”

 U.S. goalkeeper Alyssa Naeher fruitlessly argued she had saved Hurtig's attempt, but it was ruled over the line.
-The stadium played Abba's "Dancing Queen in the stadium as the Swedes celebrated.
+The stadium played Abba's “Dancing Queen” in the stadium as the Swedes celebrated and the U.S. players sobbed.

+“We just lost the World Cup by a millimeter.
+That's tough,” said Naeher, who successfully converted her own penalty kick.
+“I am proud of the fight of the team.
+We knew we hadn't done our best in the group stage and we wanted a complete team performance and the team came out and played great.”

-The United States, which has a record four World Cup titles overall and was trying to win an unprecedented third consecutive tile, was eliminated in the Round of 16 for the first time in team history.
+She praised Sweden goalkeeper Zecira Musovic, who had 11 saves to eliminate the United States in the round of 16 for the first time in team history.
+The American's worst finish had been third place, three different times.

 “I am proud of the women on the field," said U.S. coach Vlatko Andonovski.
 “I know we were criticized for the way we played, and for different moments in the group stage.
 I think we came out today and showed the grit, the resilience, the fight.
 The bravery showed we did everything we could to win the game.
 And, unfortunately, soccer can be cruel sometimes.”

-Two-time World Cup participant Julie Ertz was in tears after the match.

-“We didn't put anything in the back of the net,” she sobbed.
-“The penalties was tough as well.
-It's just emotional because it's probably my last game ever.
-It's just tough.
-It's an emotional time.
-It obviously sucks.
-Penalties are the worst.”

-It was the was the fourth time a U.S. match at the World Cup went to extra time.
-All of the three previous matches went to penalties, including the 2011 final won by Japan.
+It was the was the fourth time the Americans went to extra time at the World Cup.
+All three previous matches went to penalties, including the 2011 final won by Japan.
 The U.S. won on penalties in a 2011 quarterfinal match against Brazil, and in the 1999 final at the final at the Rose Bowl against China.

 Sweden knocked the United States out of the 2016 Olympics in the quarterfinals on penalties.